zookzook/elixir-mongodb-driver/README.md

 ## Breaking changes

 Prior to version 0.9.2 the dump function returns atoms as key.
-Since the dump function is the inverse function of load, which uses binary keys as default, the dump function should return binary keys as well.
+Since the `dump/1` function is the inverse function of `load/1`, which uses binary keys as default, the `dump/1` function should return binary keys as well.
 This increases the consistency and you can do:

     l = Label.load(doc)